adamsilver/fdpb/03-book-a-flight.md

 This is the second time we've encountered a need to group form controls inside a `fieldset`.
 It's crucial here because without labelling the group, there is some ambiguity as to what date the user is entering.
 Adding legend text *Date of birth* provides the context users need to understand the indivdual text boxes.

 You may have noticed that there's a pattern attribute on the inputs.
-Some versions of iOS don't show the numeric keyboard even though we've clearly used `type="number"`.
+Some versions of iOS don't show the numeric keyboard despite `type="number"` being present.
 The pattern attribute fixes this problem and gives those users a numeric keyboard.

 ### Finding dates with a calendar